The interface of CINTIL-Treebank Online Searcher is simple.

 All sentences in the CINTIL-Treebank have a unique number identifier.
 The identifier is shown when the sentence is returned on the screen.

-Thus the sentence with number identifier 102 is selected in the CINTIL-Treebank.
-To visualize the parser tree just click on the sentence.
+CINTIL-Treebank.
+To visualize the parse tree just click on the sentence.

 Search non-matching trees

-The Searcher Online CINTIL-Treebank provides an option to find parser trees
+The CINTIL-Treebank Searcher provides an option to find parse trees

 that don't have a determined pattern.

-All sentences that do not have verbal phrases will appear on the screen as a result.
-To visualize the parser tree just click on the sentence.
+To visualize the parse tree just click on the sentence.